Laboratory incubator

 CF240

-Minimum allowable distance from walls and adjacent devices (cm)
+Minimum allowed distance from walls and adjacent devices (cm)

 16